 Always make sure you have warm clothes too.
-Sometimes the onboard blankets are not quite enough so a jacket and long pants are always a good option to have.
+Sometimes the onboard blankets are not quite enough so a jacket, warm socks and long pants are always a good option to have.

 What to Pack in Your Cabin Bag When Travelling With a Baby